 This is fundamentally what your play is going to be about.
-What is the key takeaway you want your audience to come away with after watching your play?
+What is the key takeaway you want your audience members to come away with after watching your play?
 What do you want them to feel?
 What message do you want to convey or point are you trying to make?

-Just like a movie, genre plays a crucial role in the writing of a play.
+Just like a movie, genre plays a crucial role in the writing of a entire play.
 Once you’ve chosen a genre you’ll be able to develop the tone, style, and subject matter of your play in more detail.
 All these elements and more can provide helpful creative guideposts that inform how your tory develops.